prefab-cloud/prefab-cloud-docs-web/docs/sdks/java.md

 }
 ```

-Then we'll add another `ContainerResponseFilter` to clear the context when the request finishes.
+Then we'll add another `ContainerResponseFilter` to clear the context from the ThreadLocal when the request finishes.

 ```java
 public class PrefabContexClearingResponseFilter implements ContainerResponseFilter {